M2Team/NanaZip/ReadMe.md

   - [ ] Try to modernize the core implementation.
   - [ ] Try to Windows Runtime component for interoperability.
 - 3.x Series
+  - [ ] Try to add option for save file names with UTF-8 in 7z archives.
   - [ ] Try to add extension for Windows File Explorer for give user immersive experience.
 (Suggested by SakuraNeko and shuax.)
   - [ ] Add batch task support.
 (Suggested by 刘泪.)